-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities

-For the year ended June 30, 2024
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balance of Governmental Funds to the Statement of Activities For the year ended June 30, 2024

-Net Change in Fund Balance - Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays differed from depreciation and amortization expense.
+Net Change in Fund Balance - Governmental Funds \$ 113,486 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation and amortization expense.
+These amounts during the year were as follows: Capital outlay 95,062 Depreciation and amortization expense (111,338) (16,276) Increase in long term debt is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.
+Principal payments on long-term debt 72,069 72,069 Revenues are recognized using the full accrual basis of accounting in the government-wide statements.

-Capital outlay 40,935

-Depreciation and amortization expense (26,534) 14,401

-Revenues are recognized using the full accrual basis of accounting in the government-wide statements.
 However, revenues are recognized when they are measurable and available in the governmental funds.

-Increase in long term liabilities is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.

-Increases in long-term liabilities (1,326)

-Principal payments on long-term liabilities - (1,326)

-Change in Net Position of Governmental Activities
+This is the difference between the revenues from prior year that is now available to pay current liabilities to the revenues from the current year that is not available to pay current liabilities.
+(134,915) Change in Net Position of Governmental Activities \$ 34,364